MaelCravero/maelcravero.github.io/projects.md

 [^tc3]: [Wadler's Law](https://wiki.haskell.org/Wadler%27s_Law) truly is inevitable.

-Nowadays, I'm the main maintainer of the project along with Ghiles Ziat, and our work mostly revolves around helping the new students maintainer take their marks, reviewing their work, and deciding the direction the project takes.
+Nowadays, my work mostly revolves around helping the new students maintainer take their marks, reviewing their work, and deciding the direction the project takes.

 # Keyboards